OPEC sees oil market rebalancing at slower pace, says output rises

 "The rebalancing of the market is under way, but at a slower pace, given the changes in fundamentals since December, especially the shift in U.S. supply from an expected contraction to positive growth," OPEC said in the report.

-Oil prices gave up gains on Tuesday after the release of the report to trade towards $48 a barrel LCOc1, below the $60 level that top OPEC producer Saudi Arabia would like to see and less than half the level of mid-2014.
+Oil prices gave up gains on Tuesday after the release of the report to trade toward $48 a barrel, below the $60 level that top OPEC producer Saudi Arabia would like to see and less than half the level of mid-2014.

 Under the deal to support the market, OPEC is curbing output by about 1.2 million bpd while Russia and other non-OPEC producers are cutting half as much.
 With the glut slow to shift, producers agreed in May to prolong the accord until March 2018.